 You will receive at least 48 hours advance notice of pesticide applications.
 This notice will be posted at the entrances of the school and on the school's website (www.moisd.org).
 Upon request, parents and guardians are entitled to notice by mail at least three days prior to pesticide applications.
 Pesticides may be used without advance notice in emergency situations, but you will be notified following such applications.
 You may also review the IPM program and pesticide application records at the MOISD Central Office.
-If you require further information pertaining to pesticide applications, please contact Mark Klumpp, Assistant Superintendent at any of the following: Mecosta-Osceola Intermediate School District, 15760 190th Ave, Big Rapids, MI 49307: mklumpp@moisd.org: or (231) 796-3543.
+If you require further information pertaining to pesticide applications, please contact the Superintendent or superintendent designee at any of the following: Mecosta-Osceola Intermediate School District, 15760 190th Ave, Big Rapids, MI 49307: (231) 796-3543.